Warrior Nun Areala: Controversy

-While Warrior Nun Areala in its various incarnations has had its loyal followers, there has been controversy over its use of religious imagery.
-Some, including comic book fans and Areala fans, have charged Antarctic Press with "nunsploitation" in the character of Areala.
-There were times when Ben Dunn himself considered changing the name to something more "palatable".

 In his review for Daisuke Moriyama's similarly themed anime/manga Chrono Crusade, manga critic Mike Toole likens such ideas to "the old standby of nuns with guns" and makes explicit comparisons between it and Dunn's comic book.
 Toole states that Dunn's idea of a "woman who slays monsters in a habit and... a bikini" is novel but that it "just doesn't make any goddamned sense".
 Quite differently, he writes that Moriyama is more restrained, and while his fully clothed heroine nun Rosette Christopher may be somewhat comical that she and her fellow characters "otherwise seem vaguely authentic".

 Dunn made it a point to focus on escapist storytelling and after Antarctic Press' failed attempts at a "serious version" backfired this was reinforced.
 The man they chose for this was Barry Lyga, who wrote the second series.
 He wrote of that experience: "The original three series were very tongue-in-cheek...
 Unfortunately, the audience for the book liked the more tongue-in-cheek approach, and by mutual agreement, I left the series after six issues".
 Indeed, Lyga's willful decision to reject monster attacks out of hand and focus on "realism" led to less-than-successful issues that were never even completed.

-Despite this, some people wrote comments and requested stories dealing with current issues in the Catholic Church such as the abuse cases.
-As a result, Lyga's second series featured Sister Shannon asking herself if she should protect the Church from a man seeking revenge for alleged church involvement with the ratlines.
-One person noted that the characters' "complaints about the magic priests having more money—even though the warrior nuns, not the magic priests, are on the front lines against demons—ring true after seeing the stories last year [source quoted in 1997] about people "adopting" elderly nuns to help a convent stay afloat or articles about burial costs for nuns being subsidized by the state".
-Also, when one of Sister Shannon's fellow nuns asked why they could not receive the Magic Priests' training in the supernatural, she replied that it was for the same reason the Church forbids the ordination of women, something that causes controversy within the fictional Church of Warrior Nun Areala as it does in the real Church.

 Website Comicsutra states "that's what makes Warrior Nun Areala so special.
 At its core, it portrays people who have unshakable faith in God and their religion. ...Its affection for nuns is also evident—and sometimes returned.
 One real nun asked about Warrior Nun Areala noted that she and her colleagues give poor children college prep-level educations—that they are superheroes.
 Amen, sister".